shopsys/shopsys/docs/docker/docker-troubleshooting.md

 ## Composer dependencies installation fails on memory limit
 When `composer install` or `composer update` fails on an error with exceeding the allowed memory size, you can increase the memory limit by setting `COMPOSER_MEMORY_LIMIT` environment variable in your `docker/php-fpm/Dockerfile` or `docker-compose.yml`.

+!!! note
-*Note: Since `v7.0.0-beta4` we have set the Composer memory limit to `-1` (which means unlimited) in the php-fpm's `Dockerfile`.*
+    Since `v7.0.0-beta4` we have set the Composer memory limit to `-1` (which means unlimited) in the php-fpm's `Dockerfile`.
-*If you still encounter memory issues while using Docker for Windows (or Mac), try increasing the limits in `Docker -> Preferences… -> Advanced`.*
+    If you still encounter memory issues while using Docker for Windows (or Mac), try increasing the limits in `Docker -> Preferences… -> Advanced`.

+!!! note
-***Note:** Composer dependencies contain 3-rd party software with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)*
+    Composer dependencies contain 3-rd party software with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)

 ## Starting up the Docker containers fails due to invalid reference format
 Docker images may fail to build during `docker-compose up -d` due to invalid reference format, eg.: